-The state in which noted anti-death penalty speaker and activist Sr. Helen Prejean began her ministry to those on death row, Louisiana, has executed over 650 people, and nearly 30 since the state reinstated the death penalty in 1973 following the U.S. Supreme Court’s 1972 decision which struck down prior laws as unconstitutional.
+The state in which noted anti-death penalty speaker and activist Sr. Helen Prejean began her ministry to those on death row, Louisiana, has executed over 650 people.
+Nearly 30 of those executions were carried out after the state reinstated the death penalty in 1973 following the U.S. Supreme Court’s 1972 decision which struck down prior laws as unconstitutional.
 Previous statue provided for the death penalty in cases of aggravated rape for a minor under the age of 12, but this provision was struck down by the U.S. Supreme Court in 2008.

 Louisiana is one of the few state where the jury appointed to a capital crime case determines whether or not the person is intellectually disabled, rather than trained and professional medical personnel.